microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-post-identityproviders.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [identityProvider](../resources/identityprovider.md) by specifying display name, identityProvider type, client ID, and client secret.
+Create a new [identityProvider](../resources/identityprovider.md) or [openIdConnectProvider](../api/resources/openIdConnectProvider.md) by specifying properties of the resource type.

 ## Permissions